BenjaminYde/CPlusPlus-Guide/guide/cmake_and_tooling/cmake/introduction.md

 ## What is CMake?

-CMake is a powerful, cross-platform build system generator designed to simplify complex build workflows for C++ projects.
+CMake is a powerful, cross-platform build system (generator and builder) designed to simplify complex build workflows for C++ projects.
 Unlike traditional build systems, CMake does not directly build code but generates platform-specific build scripts (e.g., Makefiles, Ninja files, Visual Studio solutions).
 Its flexibility and scalability make it the de facto standard for modern C++ development.

 ### Key Features: